Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Zero-shot Transfer Results

 \subsection{Zero-shot Transfer Comparison}

-We fine-tune BART on WikiTransfer data for each of the four datasets described above and also fine-tune a model on the fully-supervised datasets.
-We compare the zero-shot performance of transferring from WikiTransfer against the best zero-shot transfer performance from another dataset, as well as the current state-of-the-art fully-supervised results, in Table \ref{tab:zero_shot}.
-We see that zero-shot transfer from WikiTransfer data outperforms transfer from other datasets in terms of ROUGE-1.
-We also experimented with training a model on data combined from multiple datasets; we leave one dataset out and train on the others and then test in a zero-shot setting.
-This setting, however, did not give improved results (except for BigPatent transfer, where the zero-shot transfer increases to 34.36 from 33.57 in ROUGE-1, still lower than our WikiTransfer model), so for the experiments which follow we use the best performing single-domain transfer model.
-Note that the difference in performance for our supervised BigPatent results from BART likely is due to differences in capacity and training batch size when compared to the current state-of-the-art Pegasus Large model \citep{zhang2019pegasus}.
-Our result on BigPatent is comparable to that of the Pegasus Base model \citep{zhang2019pegasus}.
+We aim to show that a model fine-tuned on WikiTransfer data has better zero-shot performance than models transferred from other summarization datasets.
+We fine-tune BART on WikiTransfer data for each of the four target datasets described above and also fine-tune a model on each of the fully-supervised datasets.
+We compare the zero-shot performance of transferring from WikiTransfer against the best zero-shot transfer performance from another dataset in Table \ref{tab:zero_shot}.
+Zero-shot transfer from WikiTransfer notably outperforms transferring from other datasets on CNNDM, XSum, and BigPatent.
+On Reddit, we perform better on ROUGE-1 and comparably on ROUGE-2/L, which may be due to distinct writing style on Reddit data, as noted in \citet{zhang2019pegasus}.
+We also experimented with training a model on data combined from multiple datasets for zero-shot transfer, but this does not report improved results, so for the experiments which follow we use the best performing single-domain transfer model.
+Details of the fully-supervised BART models are in the Appendix.

-Additionally, in Table \ref{tab:unsup_comparison} we compare the zero-shot performance of our model to the state-of-the-art unsupervised abstractive model on CNNDM, as this dataset has seen the most comparison in unsupervised summarization literature of the datasets in our study.
-We outperform the recently-introduced TED model \citep{yang2020ted} which was specifically motivated for the news domain, showing the generalizability of our approach. \ZeroShotAllDatasets \UnsupComparison
+We compare our model to the state-of-the-art unsupervised abstractive model on CNNDM in Table \ref{tab:unsup_comparison}.
+We outperform the recently-introduced TED model \citep{yang-etal-2020-ted} which was specifically motivated for the news domain.
+We believe the creation of task-specific data from a generic corpus such as Wikipedia allows for more control over the transfer process than relying on the autoencoder objective of TED, and more generalizable cross-domain results. \ZeroShotAllDatasets \UnsupComparison